 So, that’s my quick overview of organizational change management.
 What would you add?
 Please let me know in the comments.

-This 2019 organizational change management article was updated in 2023.
-If you would like to read more ITSM and ITIL articles, the following ITSM.tools articles might help…
+This 2019 organizational change management article was updated in 2024.
+If you want to read more ITSM and ITIL articles, the following ITSM.tools articles might help…

 Stephen Mann